- Oops!Something went wrong.Please try again later.

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

 We can see that insiders own shares in Cyclerion Therapeutics, Inc..
 In their own names, insiders own US$5.5m worth of stock in the US$123m company.
 Some would say this shows alignment of interests between shareholders and the board, though I generally prefer to see bigger insider holdings.
 But it might be worth checking if those insiders have been selling.

 The general public, with a 31% stake in the company, will not easily be ignored.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 Private Equity Ownership

-With a stake of 5.4%, private equity firms could influence the Cyclerion Therapeutics board.
+Private equity firms hold a 6.4% stake in Cyclerion Therapeutics.
+This suggests they can be influential in key policy decisions.
 Some might like this, because private equity are sometimes activists who hold management accountable.
 But other times, private equity is selling out, having taking the company public.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.